 Get started with CDC using Tinybird and Estuary Flow's Dekaf

-This example will talk you through setting up a PostgreSQL Change Data Capture pipeline that streams data into Tinybird in real time.
-You can also read more on the Tinybird docs, or see Estuary’s docs.
+This example will walk you through setting up a PostgreSQL Change Data Capture pipeline that streams data into Tinybird in real time using Estuary Flow and Dekaf.
+You can also read more on the Tinybird docs, or see Estuary's docs.

 With your PostgreSQL running and configured for CDC, create a capture in Estuary Flow.